lacojim/FreeFactoryQT/README.md

   * Added `checkMatchMinMaxBitrate` checkbox → locks `-minrate`/`-maxrate` to `-b:v`
   * Ghosts automatically when no `VideoBitrate` is set or in streaming context
-  * Now has a drop-down menu including File, Tools and Help drop downs.
+  * Now has a drop-down menu including File, Tools and Help drop downs with hotkey support (ie CTRL+N = New Factory, CTRL+S = Save Factory, F1 = Help).

 ### 📅 New – 2025-08-17